 Herr Oberlehrer

 “And especially,” his voice rises dramatically, “those who think they won’t be caught cheating.
 Isn’t that right...?”
-He pauses a bit longer for dramatic effect.
+He pauses for dramatic effect.
 “Maxime Kwintens!”
 All heads turn toward me in unison.
-“To me, Kwintens, chop-chop.
+“Come to the front, Kwintens, chop-chop.
 I don’t have all day.”

-Confused, I push back my chair and walk as slowly as possible to the front, trying to figure out what’s happening.
+Confused, I push back my chair and walk to the front, as slowly as possible, trying to figure out what the hell is happening.
 At moments like this, I must admit that my isolation from the other students feels particularly lonely.
+A little bit of support would be nice.
 I’m not made of steel, even if I pretend to be.
-A little bit of support would be nice.
-But when I look around, the expressions on the faces aren't hostile or unsympathetic.
-Most of them appear more surprised than anything else, as if they’re watching the end of a play where a character they’ve never seen before solves the murder in two sentences.
+Still, to my surprise, the expressions on the student’s faces aren't hostile or unsympathetic this time.
+Most of them appear more surprised than anything else, as if they’re watching the end of a play where a character, they’ve never seen before, solves the murder in two sentences.

 "Eh... you didn't doze off?"
 I try to provoke him, but he doesn't flinch.

 For a moment, I’m at a loss for words.
 Of all the possibilities, I didn’t see this one coming.
-How could I have been so stupid?
+How could I have been so careless?
 What a reckless lapse in concentration.
-I should have made a few mistakes, like I usually do, to avoid drawing unwanted attention.
-Still, I’m not about to enlighten him about my photographic memory.
-That’s nobody’s business but my own.
+I should have made a few mistakes, like I always do.
+My photographic memory is nobody’s business but my own.

-I meet his bulging eyes and resort to the only defense I know: offense.
+I resort to the only defense I know: offense.
 “Maybe the years are catching up with you, sir?
 You’re not getting any younger, after all.”
 This time, it works.
 His expression freezes.
-He slowly leans in, close enough for me to be assaulted by his obnoxious aftershave, and hisses softly in my ear, so only I can hear him.
+He slowly leans in, close enough for me to be assaulted by his aftershave, and hisses so softly that only I can hear it.

 “Better watch it, Kwintens, or you’ll end up just like your mother.”
-His voice is so venomous and vile, that it leaves me momentarily speechless.
+His voice is so saturated with hate, that it leaves me momentarily speechless.
 But when I see the triumphant gleam in his eyes, I straighten my back and shoot back.

 “Career, sir?
 Doesn’t a career mean you get promoted every few years?
 If you were teaching my mother all those years ago, maybe your career is a bit... stuck... maybe?”

 A collective gasp escapes the students in the classroom.
+This an unprecedented demonstration of defiance.
 The fast-accelerating rumble of unrest and excitement grows in volume.
 Clearly audible above it, I hear Gnat’s long, approving hiss.
 My popularity skyrockets by 300%, but the rush of euphoria is short-lived as the chatter and laughter are abruptly silenced by a long wooden ruler landing with a devastating bang on Scroptz’s desk.

 “This is enough!
 More than enough!” he roars.
 “In 25 years, I’ve never sent a student to the vice-principal.
 It’s like admitting defeat.
 But today, I’ll make an exception.
 You’re a worthless piece of nothing.
 Out!
 Now!
 The vice-principal will know what to do with you.
 Take your backpack; I don’t want to see you again today.”

-As the door closes behind me, the last remnants of triumph are replaced by a feeling of inevitable doom.
+As the door closes behind me, the feeling of triumph evaporates and is replaced by one of inevitable doom.
 Damn, the vice-principal.
 That’s the last thing I wanted.
 I try to think of a way out of this mess, but nothing comes to mind.
 I have no choice.
 Slowly, I start to move through the deserted corridors.

 Beter a good neighbour than a distant friend